What is CAMRA LocAle?

 CAMRA LocAle is a new initiative that promotes pubs stocking locally brewed real ale.
 The scheme builds on a growing consumer demand for quality local produce and an increased awareness of ‘green’ issues.

 A list of Huddersfield pubs participating in the CAMRA LocAle scheme is available here.
+Huddersfield is fortunate enough to be surrounded by many local breweries, so 20 miles from the pub to the brewery was deemed a fair definition of LocAle.

 The CAMRA LocAle scheme was created in 2007 by CAMRA’s Nottingham branch which wanted to help support the tradition of brewing within Nottinghamshire, following the demise of local brewer Hardys and Handsons.